-If you’re a cisgender supporter of transgender people, a couple things to note: you can support by sharing this post, by donating to the Queer Theology summer fundraising campaign, and by staying tuned tomorrow for an article about how to actually really truly be an ally to transgender people in the church and in the world.
+If you’re a cisgender supporter of transgender people, a couple things to note: you can support by sharing this post, by donating to support the work of Queer Theology, and by staying tuned tomorrow for an article about how to actually really truly be an ally to transgender people in the church and in the world.

 This article was published by Fr.
 Shannon Kearns

 Want more encouragement & inspiration for LGBTQ Christians?

 Join 5,747 others in receiving Queer Theology articles, videos, and updates